Magneto: Combining Small and Large Language Models for Schema Matching: Using LLMs to Fine-Tune SLMs

-where the [CLS] token is used as a special symbol to indicate the start of a column, and [SEP] separates the components within a serialized column.
+\end{small} where the [CLS] token is a special symbol that indicates the start of a column, and [SEP] separates column components.

-$\mathcal{S}_{\texttt{default}}$ is a variant of a widely-adopted serialization strategy~\cite{suhara2022annotating}.
+$\mathcal{S}_{\texttt{default}}$ is a variant of a widely-adopted serialization strategy~\cite{suhara2022annotating,yin2020tabert}.
 Instead of employing commas to separate sample values, we utilize the \texttt{[SEP]} token.
 This modification prevents the model from interpreting the values as an ordered text sequence, thereby treating them as unordered, discrete features.
-This change is crucial in schema matching as it emphasizes the structured and independent nature of the data in each column, enabling more accurate alignment of similar but non-identical schemata.
+This change is crucial in schema matching as it emphasizes the structured and independent nature of the data in each column.